DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.rst

 Engine Driver (Android | WiThrottle | WiFi)
 --------------------------------------------

 Engine Driver is a throttle app for your phone that can control multiple locos and your turnouts.
-It uses an interface called "WiThrottle" (for WiFi Throttle) and any WiThrottle compatible throttle will work with DCC++ EX.
+It uses an interface called "WiThrottle" (for WiFi Throttle) and any WiThrottle compatible throttle will work with the |EX-CS|.
 There are two ways to connect it; the first method is by connecting directly to the CS via WiFi.
 You will need a WiFi board connected to the CS (see Wifi Setup :doc:`WiFi Setup <wifi-setup>`).

 The second method is to use JMRI and connect Engine Driver (ED) to the computer running JMRI.
 That computer would then connect to the CS via a USB cable (normally) or via a Wireless USB Bridge.
 The computer running JMRI can be just about any type of computer: PC, Mac, or Raspberry Pi.
 However, most operators like the Pi option because it is inexpensive, small, can mount under the layout, and has a free image file that you can flash to a Micro-SD card and have a full JMRI setup with WiFi with virtually no fuss.